i-am-Khael/sari-sari-store/README.md

 # Sari Sari Store
-- this project of mine is undeder development
+- this project of mine is under development
 - started date: August 03, 2025

 ### Tech Used ( currently )